gianni-rosato/svt-av1-psy/Docs/PSY-Development.md

 If you'd like to build with Dolby Vision support, you can do so by adding `--enable-libdovi` to the build script's args.
 This assumes you have libdovi installed on your system already, which is a separate process related to [`dovi_tool`](https://github.com/quietvoid/dovi_tool/blob/main/dolby_vision/README.md#libdovi-c-api).

+If you'd like to build with HDR10+ support, you can do so by adding `--enable-libhdr10plus` to the build script's args.
+This assumes you have libhdr10plus installed on your system already, which is a separate process related to [`hdr10plus_tool`](https://github.com/quietvoid/hdr10plus_tool/tree/main/hdr10plus).

 3. The compiled binaries will be located in `Bin/Release` if you navigate back to the root directory:

 ```bash